AFD-SLU: Adaptive Feature Distillation for Spoken Language Understanding: EXPERIMENTS

 \subsection{Analysis}

 We evaluated the impact of different GTE models used as teacher models, with results shown in Table \ref{tab:model_influence}.
 We can conclude that: Smaller or moderately sized teacher models that are well-aligned with the task, such as GTE-Qwen2-1.5B-instruct and Qwen3-Embedding-0.6B, are more effective in guiding the student model through knowledge distillation.
 These models achieve better performance across intent recognition, slot filling, and overall accuracy.
-In contrast, overly large models tend to overfit when trained on small datasets like ProSLU, leading to suboptimal generalization and lower performance.
-Additionally, general-purpose pre-trained models such as GTE-large-zh may lack sufficient task-specific understanding, which limits their effectiveness as teacher models.
+In contrast, overly large models tend to overfit when trained on small datasets such as ProSLU, exhibiting high initial accuracy but subsequently suffering from overfitting, which leads to suboptimal generalization and degraded performance.
+Additionally, pre-trained models such as GTE-large-zh may lack sufficient task-specific understanding, which limits their effectiveness as teacher models.
 These findings emphasize the importance of selecting a teacher model that is not only powerful but also well-suited to the task and dataset scale.